ni/arbitrary-session-management/README.md

 2. Open the repository in VSCode or your preferred editor.

-3. Follow the README instructions in each of the following directories, in order:
+3. Follow the README instructions in each of the following directories, in the following order:

    ```text
    1. server